BurrowBird/4chan-Thread-Muncher/Readme.md

 ・ Multiple watch jobs can run at the same time.
 ・ Pause, Resume, Close, Forget and Remove buttons.
 ・ Banned usernames (to skip their posts).
 ・ Muncher prevents downloading duplicates.
-If you do want to redownload a thread, use the Forget buttons.

 <br>